gincoat/gincoat.github.io/docs/tls.md

 title: TLS
 ---

-Gincoat gives you the ability to run your app in `ssl` mode, you just need to copy your ssl certificates `server.cert` and `server.key` to the directory `ssl` at the root, next update the `TLS` section in the `.env` file by adding to it the paths of these files and domain name, here is a sample of that section:
+Condor gives you the ability to run your app in `ssl` mode, you just need to copy your ssl certificates `server.cert` and `server.key` to the directory `ssl` at the root, next update the `TLS` section in the `.env` file by adding to it the paths of these files and domain name, here is a sample of that section:
 ```bash
 #################################
 ###            TLS            ###